Questions to Ask Child's Caseworker

 - What is the child's HIV status?

-Questions Regarding the Child's Social and Placement History
+Questions to Ask Child's Caseworker: Social and Placement History

 - Why did the birth parents make an adoption plan for the child, or why was the child removed from his or her birth family?